-The God of Goodwill in front of Amarin Plaza is the bringer of daylight, the force that makes water flow and the champion of the earth, wind and sea.
+The God of Thunder in front of Amarin Plaza is the bringer of daylight, the force that makes water flow and the champion of the earth, wind and sea.

-Legend has it that the God of Goodwill was born from 33 compassionate, generous, devout men who built a Shrine and pathway through a sacred forest.
+Legend has it that the God of Thunder was born from 33 compassionate, generous, devout men who built a Shrine and pathway through a sacred forest.
 When all 33 eventually died, they became demigods.
-Their spirits gathered and the holiness from their merit became the life force that created the God of Goodwill.
+Their spirits gathered and the holiness from their merit became the life force that created the God of Thunder.

-The God of Goodwill has the special ability to sense danger, pain and despair.
+The God of Thunder has the special ability to sense danger, pain and despair.
 When he sits upon his magical thrown, it becomes hot as hell’s fire or hard as the Himalayan mountain range, he is made aware of the imminent problems that his followers will encounter.
-Once aware, the God of Goodwill jumps into action to save the helpless.
+Once aware, the God of Thunder jumps into action to save the helpless.

-His two sacred vessels are the Horse God, Pra Atit and the almighty 3-headed Erawan, God of the Elephants.
+The God of Thunder has two sacred vessels, the Horse God, Pra Atit and the almighty 3-headed Erawan, God of the Elephants.